aviral2806/docker-mastery/README.md

 This project demonstrates a containerized Spring Boot application.
 The application is packaged using Docker and automatically built and pushed to Docker Hub on every push to the `main` branch.
 The entire process is managed through a GitHub Actions workflow.

+(Done as part of dockermastery workshop by tdevs.in)

 ---

 ## Features